Transfers and rollovers

 - Transfer.
 This option directs the existing HSA custodian to send the HSA balance (or a portion of the balance) to another HSA custodian.
 You can have multiple transfers during the year and not be subject to any taxes.

 - Rollover.
 With this option, the HSA money is sent from the current custodian to you.
 In turn, you send the money to the new custodian.
-To avoid any tax consequences, you must complete the rollover within 60 days and the rollover must be reported to the IRS.
+To avoid any tax consequences, you must complete the rollover within 60 days and report it to the IRS.
 You are permitted one rollover per year.

 What happens to my balance if I terminate employment or retire?